 Other potent adaptogens also include maca root and rhodiola.
 Maca root is more effective as a heated gelatinized powder rather than consumed in its raw state.
-Rhodiola is not technically a Chinese herb, but it is one of the most powerful root adaptogens available and frequently found in many herbal extracts and tea formulations integrating other Chinese tonics.
+Rhodiola rosea is a Russian tonic, and one of the first adaptogens discover in the late 1940s.
+It is frequently found in many herbal extracts and tea formulations integrating other tonics.

 Most herbalists also consider superfoods like noni, pine pollen and shilajit to have adaptogenic properties.